-However, this does not include action that is not unlawful under any anti-discrimination law in force in the place where the action is taken, or action taken because of the inherent requirements of the particular position concerned.
+However, this protection under the FWA does not apply to action that is not unlawful under any anti-discrimination law in force in the place where the action is taken, or action taken because of the inherent requirements of the particular position concerned.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-A common scenario where a discrimination claim made in the context of termination, is that discriminatory criteria were relied on in selecting positions for redundancy for example age, gender or parental responsibilities.
-Another common risk is claims for disability discrimination when terminating an injured or unfit employee.
+A common scenario where a discrimination claim is made in the context of termination, is where discriminatory criteria may have been relied on in selecting positions for redundancy (for example age, gender or parental responsibilities).
+Another common risk is with respect to claims of disability discrimination when terminating the employment of an injured or unfit employee.